Hizoco Business Whitepaper

 Natural Alignment Between Proof of Space and Proof-of-Existence Business:

-PoST is based on the BLS12-381 elliptic curve cryptography system, with customized modifications for high-frequency proof-of-existence verification scenarios to adapt to lightweight commercial needs.
+PoST is based on the BLS12-381 elliptic curve cryptography system, with customized modifications for high-frequency verification scenarios in proof-of-existence, adapting to lightweight commercial requirements.

 2.2 On-Chain Service Fee System